getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 ##### summary([size])

 This returns a truncated or shortened version of your content.
-You can provide an optional `size` parameter to specify the number of words.
+You can provide an optional `size` parameter to specify the maximum length of the summary, in characters.
 Alternatively, if no size is provided, the value can be obtained via the site-wide variable `summary.size` from your `site.yaml` configuration.

 ```
 {{ page.summary }}